yswa-var/LocoForge/SQL_AGENT_README.md

 ### Simple Queries
 - "Show all employees"
 - "List all departments"
-- "Find employees with salary above 50000"
+- "Find current employees with salary above 50000"

 ### Complex Queries
-- "Show employees with their managers and departments"
+- "Show employees with their departments and current salaries"
 - "Calculate average salary by department"
-- "Find employees working on multiple projects"
+- "Find employees who are department managers"
-- "Show project managers and their projects"
+- "Show employee titles and their counts"

 ### Aggregation Queries
 - "Calculate total salary by department"
-- "Show departments with their total budget"
+- "Show departments with the most employees"
 - "Find the highest paid employee"
-- "Calculate total hours worked by employee"
+- "Calculate average salary by job title"

 ## Testing